 - Moreover, Aadhar authentication charges are as less as 1 paisa per transaction and hence there would not be subsequent higher charges for any payment transactions.

 The conversion of Aadhaar into the payment address will be used through many payment services.
-AP Singh also explained the route map how the bank will reach general public in the country and will make them access digital banking.
-TRAI (Telecom Regulatory Authority of India) Chairman also stated that transaction costs of digital payments need to be minimized and made affordable to benefit common man.
+AP Singh also explained the route map of how the bank will reach the general public in the country and will make them access digital banking.
+TRAI (Telecom Regulatory Authority of India) Chairman also stated that transaction costs of digital payments need to be minimized and made affordable to benefit the common man.